Michael Moore Talks to VICE About ‘American Sniper,’ the End of Sarah Palin, and PTSD

 [Laughs] Pulled the plug.
 But be that as it may, she got discombobulated, and if you follow any of the news on her now, in the last four days, it’s all saying that she’s over.
 They’re attacking her on Fox—Bill Kristol, who was her big supporter… all these people have abandoned her because of those two things that she said, holding a sign that used the word fuck and her discombobulatedness when she was going off on me and then lost the plot and couldn’t speak.

-With the crosshairs and the O‘s, didn’t she get into some trouble—didn’t her website a few years ago have districts with crosshairs over them across America?
+On the crosshairs and the Os, didn’t she get into some trouble—didn’t her website a few years ago have districts with crosshairs over them across America?

 Yes, and she had to pull that off.
-And in the “fuck-you” sign she put crosshairs in the two O‘s of my name.
-And that also was part of the blowback—thanks for reminding me about that.
-So using the F-word and going back to putting crosshairs on a human being.
+And in the “fuck you” sign, she put crosshairs in the two Os of my name.
+And that also was part of the blowback, thanks for reminding me about that.
+So using the f-word and she went back to the crosshairs on a human being.

 Yeah, I know what you mean.